Columbia Economic Review (CER)

 Founded in 2009 as the first undergraduate economics journal in the United States, the Columbia Economic Review (CER) aims to promote discourse and research at the intersection of economics, business, politics, and society by publishing a rigorous selection of student essays, opinions, and research papers in a print journal released each semester.

 CER strives to engage individuals on campus, locally, and globally through speaker series, symposia, competitions, and other events established to promote dialogue and encourage deeper insights on economic issues.

 In 2014, CER launched its online journal, featuring original content by the CER staff and other featured authors.
-The online site provides in-depth coverage of news, events, and development in the world of economics, and also includes information for upcoming events and back issues of the print journal.
-The website is columbiaeconreview.com, and you can find CER on Facebook and Twitter.
+The CER Website provides in-depth coverage of news, events, and development in the world of economics, and also includes information for upcoming events and back issues of the print journal.
+CER is also on Facebook and Twitter.

 CER is sponsored by the Program for Economic Research at Columbia University and the Institute for Social and Economic Research and Policy.
 CER is entirely led, organized, and operated by undergraduate students at Columbia across a multitude of academic disciplines.